Consulting Association: Blacklisting

-The files included phrases such as “will cause trouble, strong TU trade union”, “ex-shop steward, definite problems”, and “wears anti-Nazi League badges and insignia”, with union membership often the main criterion for inclusion.
+The files included phrases such as "will cause trouble, strong TU trade union", "ex-shop steward, definite problems", and "wears anti-Nazi League badges and insignia", with union membership often the main criterion for inclusion.
+Strike organiser Brian Higgins had the longest record on the blacklist, running to 49 pages.

 Member organisations

 Bovis and G. Percy Trentham were involved at an early stage, but dropped out.
 The ICO listed over 40 construction companies who were current or previous users of the Consulting Association:

 It has been suggested that after March 2009 blacklisting may have continued via employment agencies.

 Trade union collusion

 Ian Kerr described "A particular relationship between an HR manager in a particular area and the regional officer of the union."

-An employment tribunal revealed that Liz Keates of Carillion had a meeting with various other employers, and Amicus official, Roger Furmedge, to discuss denying access to work for members of another union, TGWU/EPIU on the Manchester Piccadilly site.
+An employment tribunal revealed that Liz Keates of Carillion had a meeting with various other employers, and Amicus trade union official, Roger Furmedge, to discuss denying access to work for members of another union, TGWU/EPIU on the Manchester Piccadilly site.

 Extract from an individual workers' blacklist file held by The Consulting Association:

-“Further note via 3293 M.C.
-BMcA states “He's alright, a good electrician.
-Ex rugby league player – gave up due to serious injury.
-Could be a handful if he wants to be.”
-Assumption from this is that BMcA would have indicated if above was sided either with D Simpson or EPIU faction.
-However, view was “He'll be in the know and be demanding of everything that's due and possibly more".
-(3292 main contract (I.C.))